Amphitheater & Old Marble Crafts • Folklife Area • Seminole Camp

 George Tortorelli Medicine Wind Music has handmade, fine-tuned bamboo flutes and bird whistles made from sustainably harvested, home-grown bamboo.
 All bamboo planted and harvested in Gainesville, FL; original bamboo flute and Celtic harp recordings.

-Nancy Traver has hand knitted items, tatted lace and hand wovens
+Nancy Traver demonstrates indigo dye spinning, and knitting has hand knitted items, tatted lace and hand wovens